Covid cases and deaths today: coronavirus UK map

 How is the disease progressing in the UK?

 Cases in the UK first peaked in early April, before beginning to fall from May to early July.
-Since then, there has been an uptick in daily cases.
+Since August, however, daily cases have once again and the UK is now in the grips of a second wave.
 Numbers passed the earlier peak in September and have continued to rise in October – although some of this can be attributed to increased testing and targeted testing in coronavirus outbreak areas.

 default

 The number of people in hospital with coronavirus rose sharply after records started at the end of March, peaking in April.
-That figure has also been rising in September and October.
+That figure has now been rising again in September and October.

 default